The strong modulation limit of excitons and trions in moir\'e materials: Summary and Discussion

 In this article we have numerically calculated the energies of exciton and trion states in moir\'e superlattices, and the matrix elements for interband absorption processes with exciton and trion final states.
 We have modeled the moir\'e superlattice by harmonic confinement potentials -- an approximation that is valid when the confinement oscillator lengths are small compared to the moir\'e lattice constant.
 Our calculations are similar to earlier ones \cite{wojs1995negatively,halonen1992excitons,que1992excitons,maksym1990quantum} that used harmonic confinement potentials to model quantum dots in semiconductor quantum wells, but differ because of the relevance of the TMD valley degree of freedom, and by the possibility in the moir\'e superlattice case that electrons and holes are localized at different lattice sites.

 The relative positions of electron and hole confinement locations is very important for the optical properties of moir\'e superlattices.
 As illustrated in Fig.~\ref{fig:eh_lattice}, the two most likely possibilities are that the confinement locations are at identical positions in the moir\'e unit cell, or that they are separated by a large fraction of the moir\'e lattice constant.
 It is not yet known whether one circumstance or the other is always realized, or whether this important distinction is interface-dependent.
-Our calculations show that the two cases should be easily observable experimentally, since the rotational symmetries that apply approximately in the common-confinement-location case, lead to a small number of very strong absorption peaks.
+A recent experimental and computational study \cite{naik2022nature} of WSe$_2$/WS$_2$ heterostructures suggests that some of the optical absorption peaks come from excitons and trions in which the electrons and holes are confined at different lateral positions in the 2D plane, providing an example of the latter case.
+More experimental studies are needed to investigate how this property depends on the material platform.
+Our calculations show that the two cases should in principle be distinguishable experimentally, since the rotational symmetries that apply in the common-confinement-location case, lead to a smaller number of very strong absorption peaks.
 In the distinct-confinement-location case, the number of exciton and trion absorption peaks proliferates as angular-momentum-conservation selection rules are relaxed, but the overall absorption strength is still weakened due to electron-hole confinement.
+The situation is more complicated in realistic TMD materials due to the possible coexistence and mixing of both types of excitonic modes \cite{naik2022nature}.
+Nevertheless, we expect that our theory provides a useful guide to understand the nature of different excitonic peaks.
 Because the Bohr radius length scale is so short in TMD two-dimensional semiconductors, the influence of magnetic fields on observable properties is weak at moderate magnetic field strengths.
-In fact most of our illustrative calculations were carried out at a magnetic field $B=\SI{10}{T}$, but are nearly identical to the results we obtain at $B=0$.
+In fact the results of our illustrative calculations at zero magnetic field are almost identical to the results at $B\sim\SI{10}{T}$.
 Magnetic fields are potentially very useful probes in sorting out the properties of electron-hole systems formed at particular interfaces, but will require extremely strong magnetic fields on the \SI{100}{T} scale.

-A full theory of the optical absorption spectrum of a doped moir\'e system is complicated by importance of correlations among the doped charges present in the initial state and correlations between electrons, holes, and trions located in different periods of the moir\'e superlattice \cite{baek2021optical}.
-As a first approximation, we ignore these complications and assume that at filling factor $\nu\in (0,1)$, the optical spectrum is simply a weighted average of the exciton and trion spectra: